Skye-XD/desktop-icons-ng/README.md

 - [x] Fix icons flickering when changing work spaces with swipe gesture.

+- [x] All Preferences are now cached in native javascript instead of calling GioSSS code repeatedly.
+All preferences/settings monitoring code is now migrated to one place in preferences.js with all preferences/settings available globally from this file.

+- [x] MR subnmitted upstream to Hide-top-bar extension and Transparent-top-bar (Adjustable Transparency), both merged make those extension work well with Gtk4-DING.

+- [x] MR submitted to Dash to Dock [here](https://github.com/micheleg/dash-to-dock/pull/1890) for intellihide, and [here](https://github.com/micheleg/dash-to-dock/pull/1888) for Transparency, MR submitted to Dash to Panel [here](https://github.com/home-sweet-gnome/dash-to-panel/pull/1790) to make those extensions detect the Gtk4-DING window and correct intellihide and transparency behaviour.
+These have not been merged yet.
+The MR branches can be downloaded and installed to have correctly working Dash to Dock and Dash to Panel with intellihide.

 **KNOWN ISSUES**

 - [ ] On X11, in latest Ubuntu and Fedora, Gtk.GestureClick.get_current_event_state() button click returns wrong state, crashing the Program.
 Works perfectly on Wayland on all distributions tried, worked on older version of Manjaro on X, but the newer releases of Manjaro and ArchLinux also have this bug.
 This appears to be doe to an error in GJS, reported upstream [here](https://gitlab.gnome.org/GNOME/gjs/-/issues/507).
 Reported upstream [here](https://discourse.gnome.org/t/gtk4-eventcontroller-gestureclick-returns-incorrect-state-gdk-modifiertype-on-mouse-button-press-in-x11/9710) in Gnome Discourse and [here](https://bugs.launchpad.net/ubuntu/+source/gjs/+bug/1975544) on Ubuntu Launchpad.
 I have deviced a workaround to make this work under X11 for now till the bug is fixed upstream.
 Please feel free to fix and propose MR's to make this work properly.
 This is the first time this code has run on X11 in the last 8 months while many features were added to the main branch!
 Therefore be advised, X11 branch may have bugs.
 Specefically Gtk.Double Click time may be a problem as I had to do some hardcoding to make double clicks work.